ssonkiya/ssonkiya.github.io/_posts/2016-09-22-Nytimes-and-Trump.md

 I took a closer look at these articles and found they were about [Donald Trump and Sadiq Khan](http://www.nytimes.com/2016/05/11/world/europe/sadiq-khan-london-donald-trump.html), London's newly elected Muslim mayor.
 The problem was that while certainly all top words in the topic, such as "sacrifice" or "star," weren't in these articles, a few of the most unique ones (khan, muslim) were.
 In fact, if I was to assign a topic to this article, that topic would still be the best fit.

 Normally it's not "impossible" for a topic to be present in an document and so you can't see these types of limitations.
 But this is a good illustration of the limitations of interpreting a topic.

+## Next Time

+One of the benefits of attending Metis is that the last three weeks of Metis are devoted to working on a project of entirely your own choosing.
+You can check out some of the projects [here](http://varianceexplained.org); they range from an application that uses computer vision to read wine labels to predicting the length of an NFL runningback's career.
+While our previous projects are all presented just to the other Metis students and the instructors, we present our final projects on a "Career Day" to about 25-30 employers.

+For my final project, I created an application that helps data science freelancers find the freelance jobs that best fit their preferences and skills.
+You can check out the application [here](https://robinsones.shinyapps.io/Job_Shiny_App/).
+All of my code for the [project](https://github.com/robinsones/Data-Science-Freelancers) and the [application](https://github.com/robinsones/Freelancer-Shiny-App) is on github.
+My next blog post will document how my project evolved and some of the exploratory work I did before creating the application.